 Ian Brill wraps up his work on this sadly disappointing title with what, from all appearances, seems to be a heartfelt Valentine to Rescue Rangers fandom.
-If there were ever any doubt that "Danger Rangers" was very heavily influenced by the fan-culture, then part four should put the matter to rest.
+If there were ever any doubt that "Stranger Danger" was very heavily influenced by the fan-culture, then part four should put the matter to rest.
 We get the return of yet another one-shot fan-fave character, several bits that appear to be directly lifted from existing fan-works, and a "Ranger-obsessed" antagonist who appears to have stepped straight out of a hitherto unseen "Gadget-gouging Angstfic."
 The overall plot still makes little sense in places, but I give Brill extra points for effort.
 I wonder: Did Brill write this story without knowing that RESCUE RANGERS was going to be cancelled, or did he find out "midstream" and tailor his ending to salute the fans?
 Either way, it made for a pretty good way to go out.

 Bringing Tammy back as a nurse who aids the injured Chip strongly suggests that Brill may have had a peek at "Of Mice and Mayhem."
 One difference: Tammy claims that "Chipper" and the other Rangers "inspired" her to become a nurse, but, judging by Dale's reaction, the Rangers apparently didn't know about Tammy's career choice until this very moment.
 That seems a little strange to me, as Tammy's expertise could clearly come in handy on the Rangers' cases.
 Wouldn't she want them to know how "one day" on a case with them changed her life?